thobbyAk/basic-form/tasks/frontend_engineer/README.md

 Once this is complete, run `yarn dev` to start the server and head to http://localhost:3000/.

+run `yarn test` to run the test cases

 ## THE TEST

 Navigate to the new page with the url 'newsletter-signup' (http://localhost:3000/newsletter-signup).